I Wanted My Own Agent Library, So I Built One

 end

-Yes.
-That is the nice feature.
-Not “nice” as in cute.
-Nice as in finally respecting the shape of the codebase.
-The action examples are not floating in some external prompt swamp.
+The action examples are not floating somewhere in a separate prompt file.
 They sit beside the function they describe.
 The function has a spec.
 The docs contain real Action Language examples.
-Kinetic can read that and build planning knowledge from the thing you already maintain.
+Kinetic can read that and build planning knowledge from something you already maintain.

-For example, the agent says something like “send mail to ops@example.com body pager.”
-Kinetic can plan that into a structured action candidate pointing at your email function, with mapped arguments, status, scores, warnings, and missing fields when something is not complete.
-Then it stops.
-Beautifully.
-Deliberately.
-It does not execute the function, because execution belongs to your app, where permissions, transactions, retries, audit logs, and human regret already live.
+For example, the user says something like “send mail to ops@example.com body pager”.
+Kinetic can plan that into a structured action candidate pointing at your email function, with mapped arguments, status, scores, warnings, and missing fields when something is incomplete.

-This is the sacred boundary.
-Imagination on one side.
-Consequences on the other.
+This is the boundary I wanted: imagination on one side, consequences on the other.

-The Runtime Should Be Calm Even When the Model Is Dramatic
+The Runtime Should Stay Calm Even When The Model Is Dramatic

-That means you can score tool matches.
+You can score tool matches.
 You can map slots.
 You can detect missing arguments.
 You can add classifier plugs for confidence, slot quality, safety, or custom policy.
-You can say “this plan looks fine,” “this needs clarification,” or “absolutely not, little poet, we are not deleting anything today.”

 Send via.chat